 The Saltair Railroad has ordered a locomotive from the Rhode Island Locomotive Works.
+The contracts for construction of the railroad had not yet been awarded.
 (Salt Lake Tribune, March 29, 1892)

 May 23, 1892

-Engine No. 1 has arrived for Salt Lake & Los Angeles road, and setup and tested by the RGW.
+Engine No. 1 has arrived for Saltair road, and setup and tested by the RGW.
 (Salt Lake Tribune, May 23, 1892)

 May 28, 1892

 Saltair engine No. 1 is a 4-4-0, weight 45 tons, 17x24-inch cylinders, and 62-inch drivers, which are painted red.
 (Salt Lake Tribune, May 28, 1892)

 Salt Lake & Los Angeles Railway (1892-1916)